sourcegraph/about/handbook/direction/code-graph/code-insights/index.md

 **We help engineering leaders** set and measure quantitative engineering goals, whether they be related to a migration, deprecation, vulnerability, code smell, or high level understanding.
 We also help engineering leaders understand the shape of their code and how it changes over time.
 Then we help them tie trends and metrics to _owners_ on their engineering teams.

-**We help individual engineers** measure the day-to-day goals of their teams: how they are progressing on an individual initiative, or how quickly other teams are adopting their code.
+**We help individual engineers** measure the day-to-day goals of their teams – how they are progressing on an individual initiative, how quickly other teams are adopting their code – as well as quantify tech debt problems to justify to leaders why certain work is important.
 We also help them get a historical usage view of functions, changes, or other patterns.
 Happily, we've heard that Code Insights has even helped some engineers get promotions or bonuses, because they use code insights to quantify the impact and spread of their work.

 ### Strategy